nosas/blog/toonvision/classification/article.md

 This article covers binary classification of Toons and Cogs.
 The following article will cover multiclass classification of Cog suits (4 unique suits) and Cog names (32 unique names).

-After reading this article, we'll have a better understanding of...
+After reading this article, we'll have a better understanding of how to

-- How to acquire, label, and process samples from image data
+- acquire, label, and process samples from image data
-- How to deal with a model overfitting to a small, imbalanced dataset
+- deal with a model overfitting to a small, imbalanced dataset
-- How to utilize image augmentation and dropout to improve the model's generalization capability
+- utilize image augmentation and dropout to improve the model's generalization capability
-- How to compare different models, optimizers, and hyperparameters
+- compare different models, optimizers, and hyperparameters
+- interpret and visualize what the model is learning

 In later articles, we'll dive into image segmentation and object detection.
 For now, let's focus on classification.